 The Institute has a policy to follow office hours.
 Office hours are facilitating sessions, where students can interact with respective faculty members for subject related discussion and solving doubts.
 Faculty members will be available in their office during office hours.
-Office hour will be scheduled after 2 pm onwards for the core courses and as per availability for elective courses.
+Office hour will be scheduled as per availability.
 Office hours will be scheduled by the programme office and will be communicated formally in the time table.